UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

-Zooming in on the printing of `awk`, i.e. the part `print "Size is " $5 " bytes for " $9`, we can see that the elements to be printed are seperated by a space.
+Zooming in on the printing of `awk`, i.e. the part `print "Size is " $5 " bytes for " $9`, we can see that the elements to be printed are separated by a space.
-This is unlike most (?all) modern languages, where elements are seperated by a comma.
+This is unlike most (?all) modern languages, where elements are separated by a comma.
 Rewrite the expression to use a comma between the elements.

 ??? tip "Answer"